 The Kings SUP board just ticks all the boxes for those after not only the best all around inflatable SUP but also a reasonably cheap inflatable paddle board too.
 For your very first inflatable SUP or families just wanting something for the kids – you really can’t go wrong with the Adventure Kings inflatable stand-up paddle board.

-At 310 x 76 x 10 cm, the Aqua Marina Pure Air Anaconda SUP is a slightly smaller board than the previous BCF and King stand up paddle board, but only just.
-The Anaconda inflatable SUP is also has a smaller weight capacity of 110 kgs than the Kings and BCF’s huge 150 kg weight capacity – although in most cases, this capacity should be more than enough, even if you want to paddle with your child or dog on the front.
+At 310 x 76 x 12 cm, the Aqua Pure Air Anaconda SUP is a slightly smaller board than the previous BCF and King stand up paddle board, but only just.
+The Anaconda inflatable SUP is also has a smaller weight capacity of 105 kgs than the Kings and BCF’s huge 150 kg weight capacity – although in most cases, this capacity should be more than enough, even if you want to paddle with a small child or dog on the front.

 The Pure Air paddle board is made from a single layer of PVA and comes with a removable fin for great stability.
-It also includes bungee cords for storage, a pump and a carry bag.
+It also includes bungee cords for storage, a pump, a repair kit and a carry bag.
 Unfortunately, this inflatable paddle board Anaconda has doesn’t come with a paddle, so you also need to factor that into your budget.

 Love kayaking AND SUPing?
 Then the Freein SUP is the board for you!
 This board can easily be converted from a SUP to a kayak by simply mounting the included seats to the preinstalled points.
 This is the only board in this inflatable SUP reviews Australia guide that has the capability.